-It’s the ideal solution for small business owners with small business budgets but big business ambition.
+It’s the ideal solution for small business owners with big business ambitions.

 Business success has its pitfalls.
 Sure, there’s the money, profile, holidays, and champagne breakfasts, but there’s also the perpetual feeling that you don’t know what you’re doing.
-You’re lost in emails and you’re drowning in niggly little tasks.
-Suddenly, the champagne doesn’t seem like such a good idea.
+Suddenly, champagne doesn’t seem like such a good idea.

 Alas, if setting up a CRM as a small business owner sounds complicated, know that it isn’t.
-In fact, you can turn your basic Gmail account into a CRM system quicker than you can say how to use Google as a CRM.
+In fact, you can turn your basic Gmail account into a CRM system quicker than you can say Gmail CRM.